**Entries will open on 28th November 2019**

 This will be a tough 450m (18 widths of the marina) race for experienced cold water swimmers only.
 In order to compete in this race, you will need to prove that you have swum 200m in 5 degrees or less in the 2018/19 winter season as per the IWSA Rules.
 You will need to bring your qualifying swim form with you on the day, signed by you and your witness, or you will not be able to compete in this event.

-Teams in the 4x50m freestyle relays consist of four competitors who each swim 50m (one width of the marina).
+Mixed team relay (IWSA Rules) - Teams in the 4x50m freestyle relays consist of four competitors who each swim 50m (two widths of the marina).
 Teams must be mixed (at least one man and one woman) and can represent their country, town, club or simply be a group of friends or family.
 The person entering the team will be the team captain.
 Relay team are invited to come up with a unique team name and are welcome to dress up accordingly!

 In the head-up breaststroke race you must ensure that your eyes do not go below the water level at any time during the race.
 Infringement of this rule will incur a 5 second penalty.